remp2020/crm-wallet-pay-module/README.md

 # CRM Wallet Pay module

 This module provides integration of the Apple Pay and Google Pay payment gateways into sales funnels.

+Currently, only non-recurrent payments are supported, since Tatra banka (merchant processing actual payments) do not support recurrent payments.
 ## Installation

 To install the module, run: